wix/stylable/site/docs/guides/components-basics.md

 You can also create custom states for the component that are available as [pseudo-classes](../references/pseudo-classes.md) to anyone using your component.

 A custom pseudo-class can be used to reflect any logical state of your component.
-For example, your `button` has a property called `on`.
+For example, your `Button` has a property called `on`.
 In this example, it is toggled when the button is clicked.

 ```jsx
 /* button.jsx */